Online M.A. (Biblical and Theological Studies)

 Online learning in community.
 No compromise.

 Christian faith and evangelical conviction grow stronger when beliefs are sourced in the Bible, rather than in tradition or culture.
 In Western Seminary’s Online M.A.
-(Biblical and Theological Studies), study of the Bible, theology, and church history leads to a richer experience of God, as well as the ability and desire to communicate His glory to others.
+(Biblical and Theological Studies), study of the Bible and theology leads to a richer experience of God, as well as the ability and desire to communicate His glory to others.
 You can train wherever you call home.

 Eighty years of gospel-centered instruction, and thirty years of innovation in distance learning mean that our Online campus offers exceptional online training from seasoned ministry practitioners.
-Even more than advanced technology, it is the worldwide community and ongoing mentoring that set this program apart.
+Even more than advanced technology, it is the ongoing, personal connection to worldwide community that set this program apart.

-We’re serious about quality training, which is why we developed the Integr@te software.
-This is our own downloadable learning system, built to ensure your success in online seminary training.
-Wherever you have a high-speed internet connection, you’ll have immediate access to a suite of Bible study and course calendaring tools, as well as video lectures by Western professors.
+We're serious about quality training, which is why we developed the Integr@te software.
+This is our custom-built downloadable learning system, built to ensure your success in online seminary training.
+Whatever web-connected device you use, you'll have immediate access to a suite of Bible study and course calendaring tools as well as video lectures by Western professors.
 All this compliments Online Learning Centers that serve as a hub for global student interaction and learning assessment.

 Degree completed for a lifetime of enhanced impact for Christ.